404-Repo/three-gen-subnet/validation/benchmark/README.md

 the amount of repetitive iterations for testing in the benchmark_config.yml, e.g "iterations: 30".
 At the end of the evaluation a .csv file with statistics will be generated.

-To run one of the tools you just need to do the following
+To run one of the tools you just need to do the following from the "benchmark" folder:
 ```
+export PYTHONPATH="${PYTHONPATH}:$(git rev-parse --show-toplevel)/validation"
 python benchmark_quality_test_tool.py
 python benchmark_validation_test_tool.py
 ```